-Not all veneers are the same, and so not all veneers are priced the same.
-When shopping around for veneers, you’re likely to get quotes that vary, sometimes even as much as a few hundred dollars per tooth.
-The trick to discern between different quotes, is to know exactly what you’re being quoted for.
+Not all veneers are the same, and so all veneers are not the same price.
+When shopping for veneers, you’re likely to get quotes that vary—sometimes by as much as a few hundred dollars per tooth.
+The trick in discerning the difference is to know exactly what you’re paying for.

-The material a veneer is made from will have the biggest influence on the price you pay for it.
-Veneers can either be made from porcelain or from composite resin.
-As you could expect, composite resin veneers are usually far cheaper than porcelain veneers.
-But regardless of the cost, both options offer a unique set of benefits, and what you choose will depend on the result you were hoping for.
+The material a veneer is made from will have the biggest influence on the cost.
+Veneers are traditionally made from either porcelain or composite resin.
+Composite veneers cost much less than porcelain veneers, and though the prices vary widely, both options offer a unique set of benefits.
+What you end up choosing will depend on what you value.

-So how much do veneers cost, exactly?
-Well, porcelain veneers cost between $1000–$3000 per tooth, whereas composite resin veneers range from $200–$300 per tooth, more or less.
-You also have the option of getting special veneers called lumineers, and the price of lumineers is usually $800–$2000 per tooth.
+So, how much do veneers cost, exactly?
+On average porcelain veneers range from $1000–$3000 per tooth whereas composite veneers cost between $200–$300 per tooth.
+You also have the option of getting special veneers called Lumineers that are usually $800–$2000 per tooth.

-If you take proper care of your veneers, they can last many many years.
-But not all veneers are the same in this regard.
-Generally speaking, porcelain veneers and lumineers have a much longer life expectancy than composite resin veneers.
+If you take proper care of your veneers, they can last many, many years.
+But not all veneers are the same.
+Generally speaking, porcelain veneers and Lumineers have a much longer life expectancy than composite resin veneers.

 It’s common for porcelain veneers to last between 10 and 15 years.
 Sometimes, porcelain veneers can last even longer than that.
 Most dentists would agree that porcelain veneers should last at least 5 years if you take proper care of them.
-But it’s safe to expect your porcelain veneers to last at least ten years, provided you don’t bit on hard things like candy or grind your teeth.
+But it’s safe to expect your porcelain veneers to last at least ten years.
+Still don’t eat hard candy and try not to grind your teeth.